What we do

 We recognise that entangled in the environmental issues that face our global community are matters of human behaviour, beliefs, values, and structures; and that critical approaches to human-environment interactions past, present and future, are essential.

 The Centre supports and promotes Environmental Humanities work taking place at Bristol.
-We host public lectures and research seminars; build links with external partners; and connect with other groups, Centres and individuals working on EH issues around the world.
+We host public lectures and research seminars, help our members develop projects and partnerships, and have strong links with other groups, Centres and individuals working on EH issues around the world (see our Partners page).

 We are a thriving research community with members from all career stages, from postgraduate to professor.

-Environmental change, for good or ill, is one of the world’s most pressing issues.
-The arts and humanities have a vital contribution to make to scholarship and public debate.
-The Centre for Environmental Humanities is a forum for sharing and developing expertise on humanity’s interactions with nature through history, literature, and lived experience.
-We aim to promote collaboration and conversation, highlighting the opportunities for working together in academic fields that have traditionally relied on individual researchers pursuing isolated projects.
+The Centre for Environmental Humanities is a forum for sharing and developing expertise on humanity’s interactions with nature through history, culture, and lived experience.
+We promote conversation and collaboration, highlighting opportunities for working together to address the environmental challenges of the twenty-first century.

 Our activities include outreach work with local museums and galleries, academic research seminars and events, and funding collaborative research activities.
 Our members are drawn from the disciplines of History, English Literature, Modern Languages, Geography, Philosophy, and more.
 Many of us work with social and natural scientists, as well as heritage groups, non-governmental organisations and policymakers, to ask questions that go beyond disciplinary boundaries – and to provide answers.